 Individual complement components may be ordered when the total complement activity (CH50, sometimes called CH100) is abnormal to help determine which of the components are deficient or abnormal.
 C3 and C4 levels are the most frequently ordered, but others, such as C1 inhibitor, may be ordered when other deficiencies are suspected.
 C3 and C4 are often ordered together as the relative levels are often important.

 When an acute or chronic condition has been diagnosed, complement testing may be used to help give a rough idea of the severity of the condition with the assumption that the severity is linked to the decrease in complement levels.
-Complement testing may also be ordered occasionally when a health practitioner wants to monitor the current activity of a condition.
+Complement testing may also be ordered occasionally when a healthcare practitioner wants to monitor the current activity of a condition.

 What does the test result mean?

 Complement levels may be decreased due to increased consumption (because of increased activation) or, more rarely, a hereditary deficiency.
 Hereditary deficiency in one of the complement proteins will usually lead to a high frequency of recurrent microbial infections.
 Decreased complement levels also are associated with an increased risk of developing an autoimmune disease.
 Both C3 and C4 levels are typically depressed in lupus while C3 alone is low in septicemia and infections caused by fungi or parasites such as malaria.